eldiankyo/cc-chatgpt/README.md

 python3 server.py
 ```

-In Minecraft open a computer, run the following:
+In Minecraft open a computer, then run the following in the CraftOS terminal:
 ```bash
 wget https://raw.githubusercontent.com/eldiankyo/cc-chatgpt/main/chatgpt.lua
 ```